probe973/hsc-7056x/confidence/index.md

     question_text="What do you notice between the relationship of sample size and margin of error for the 95% confidence intervals?" options="wrong1::There is no relationship between the confidence level and the margin of error||correct::As the sample size increases, the margin of error decreases||wrong2::As the sample increases, the margin of error increases" correct_answer="correct"
-    solution_text="Sample size 50, margin of error is 1.4, sample size of 10, margin of error us 3.1, sample size of 2000, margin of error is 0.2"
+    solution_text="Sample size 50, margin of error is 1.4, sample size of 10, margin of error is 3.1, sample size of 2000, margin of error is 0.2"
 %}

 <div class="instructions" markdown="1">